jensy/floop/README.md

-# AI Workflow MVP
+# Floop - AI Workflow Tool

-This project is a Minimum Viable Product (MVP) that orchestrates interactions between multiple AI models (OpenAI's ChatGPT and Anthropic's Claude) in a modular workflow.
+This project is a tool that orchestrates interactions between multiple AI models (OpenAI's ChatGPT and Anthropic's Claude) in a modular workflow.
 It allows users to leverage multiple Large Language Models (LLMs) in a coordinated pipeline for complex tasks on their local environment, ensuring control, flexibility, and privacy.

 ## Features